ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 > In case you get an **EACCES** error, it means node doesn't have write permissions to the global packages folder.
 Follow the instructions [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to set the correct folder permissions.

 Worried about your V1 Ionic projects?
 Don't worry!
-The beta release has all the functionality to work with both V1 projects and V2 projects.
+The V2 CLI has all the functionality to work with both V1 projects and V2 projects.

 Once that's done, create your first Ionic app: